Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: If you wish to try a different unit, have a look at our Hifiman He 400 Headphones review

-Something else I complained about when reviewing the Stir It Up headphones was that I had an issue with my sound cord – I was not aware what caused the issue (whether it be a factory defect or just a cable that was easily broken), but whatever it was did not make a repeat appearance here.
-I am happy to say that the cord that came with my Redemption Song headphones works perfectly with them – I might wish that the in line remote had a button to go forward or go backward in your playlist, but that’s a pipe dream I have with most headphone cords.
+Something else I complained about when reviewing the Stir It Up headphones was that I had an issue with my sound card – I was not aware of what caused the issue (whether it be a factory defect or just a cable that was easily broken), but whatever it was, it did not make a repeat appearance here.
+I am happy to say that the cord that came with my Redemption Song headphones works perfectly with them – I might wish that the in-line remote had a button to go forward or go backward in your playlist, but that’s a pipe dream I have with most headphone cords.
 As it stands though, the volume up and down buttons and pause/play button works just right with my iPhone; apparently they do not work to raise and lower the volume on Androids though (as per the website).

 Bottom Line: This is the second pair of headphones I’ve given the perfect rating to, and by all means they deserve it; apart from a slightly painful breaking in period (that could be due to the size of my head) these have been a complete joy to use.

 You can pick up a pair of the Redemption Song On-Ear Headphones from the House of Marley’s online store for $199.99